woosaaahh/nodes2qflist.nvim/README.md

 ## nodes2qflist

-This plugin helps to search for specific Tree-Sitter nodes in a buffer and populate the quickfix list with the result.
+This plugin helps to search for Tree-Sitter nodes in a buffer and populate the quickfix list with the result.

 ### Requirements